Baked spaghetti and meatball casserole is a fun twist on that classic favorite dinner. It is easier to make than lasagna

 - 2 cups mozzarella cheese

 - Cook your spaghetti to al dente.
-Drain and set aside to cool slightly.
+Drain and set aside to cool slightly.16 oz box of spaghetti

 - Preheat oven to 350°F.

-- Once your spaghetti is cool enough to handle, stir together the cottage cheese, garlic, eggs and a pinch each of salt and pepper.
-Toss the noodles in this mixture and press into a well greased 9x13 pan.
+- Once your spaghetti is cool enough to handle, stir together the cottage cheese, garlic, eggs, salt, and pepper.
+Toss the noodles in this mixture and press into a well greased 9×13 pan.24 ounce container of cottage cheese*, 4 eggs, ½ teaspoon garlic powder, salt, black pepper

-- Place meatballs on top of spaghetti and distribute sauce over the casserole.
+- Place meatballs on top of spaghetti and distribute sauce over the casserole.24 oz jar marinara sauce, 1 pound of your favorite meatballs

 - Cover and bake for 35-40 minutes.

 - Remove cover and sprinkle with mozzarella cheese.
-Return to oven for 10-15 minutes or until cheese is melted and browned to your liking.
+Return to oven uncovered to bake for 10-15 minutes or until cheese is melted and browned to your liking.2 cups mozzarella cheese

 - Allow to sit for 10 minutes, then cut and serve.